timber/docs/content/v2/guides/context.md

 <p>{{ message }}</p>
 ```

+## The `Timber::context()` function

-Of course, you don’t have to figure out all the variables you need for yourself.
+You don’t have to figure out all the variables you need in a template for yourself.
 Timber will provide you with a set of useful variables when you call `Timber::context()`.

 **single.php**